cioportfolio/turtle/README.md

 ## Controlling the Turtle

-You can control the turtle by sending web message via wifi.
+You can control the turtle by sending web messages via wifi.
 You can do this with a web browser but it is more powerful to use code such as Python.
+There is more information about the Python code later.

 The format of the web messages looks like this.
-The parts between '<' and '>' need to be replaced with the appropriate details

 ```text
 http://<turtle network address>/cmd.cgi?<instruction>=<parameter>
 ```

-The valid instructions and parameters look like this:
+In place of `<turtle network address>` put the address you noted down earlier.
+Here is what you can use for the `<instruction>` and `<parameter>` parts:

 - `move=1.0` The turtle will move in a straight line and the parameter says how many times to rotate the wheels.
 The wheels can move partial turns (for example 0.37) and backwards (for example -2.5).
 Try some different positive and negative numbers to see what happens.
 - `turn=1.0` The turtle will rotate on the spot.
 The parameter says how many time the wheels rotate during the turn.
 Just like `move` you can do partical turns and go clockwise or anticlockwise.